folio-org/docs/content/en/docs/Users/_index.md

 ## Creating requests

-The procedure below details how to create requests from the user record in the Users app, but requests can also be created in the [Requests](../access/requests/requests) app or from the item record in the Inventory app.
+Requests can be created in the Requests app or from the item record in the Inventory app.
+For information on creating requests, see [Creating a request](../access/requests/requests/#creating-a-request)

-1. [Find the user record](#searching-for-user-records) to which you want to add a request and select it.
-2. In the **User record** pane, expand the **Requests** accordion, if needed.
-3. Click **Create request**.
-4. In the **New request** window, in the **Item information** box, either scan or type the barcode of the requested item and click **Enter**.
-The item is added to the request and its item information appears.
-5. Select a **Request type**.
-The options that appear depend on the Item status of the item you are requesting.
-6. Optional: Enter a **Request expiration date**.
-If the request is still open by the selected date, it closes and its status changes to Closed - Unfilled.
-7. Select the **Fulfillment preference**.
-8. Select the **Pickup service point** or **Delivery address**, depending on your selection for **Fulfillment preference** in the previous step.
-9. Click **Save & close**.
-The request is saved and the Request Detail pane appears.
-The patron receives an email notification saying their request was received by the library, [if you have this notification configured](../settings/settings_circulation/settings_circulation/#patron-notice-policies).

 ## Adding a note to a user record

 1. [Find the user record](#searching-for-user-records) to which you want to add a note and select it.
-2. In the **User record** pane, expand the **Notes** accordion, if needed.
+2. In the **User record** pane, expand the **Notes** accordion if needed.
 3. Click **New**.
 4. In the **New note** window, select the **Note type** from the drop-down list.
 Note types are created in the Settings app.
 For more information, see Settings \> Notes.
 5. Enter a **Note title** in the box.